gabadinho/luaiocsup/README.md

 #### Record support
 In the _luasub_ record no methods are hardwired, you specify the method names in the _ICOD_ (record initialization) and in the _PCOD_ (record processing) fields.
 Inline Lua code, instead of a method name, is also valid, as long as the _ACTP_ field is _FUNORCHK_ (default) or _CHUNK_.

-Output fields are forwared to their respective links according to the _DRVO_ field:
+Output fields are forwarded to their respective links according to the _DRVO_ field:
 - _NEVER_: output values are never forwarded to output links
 - _ON_CHANGE_: output values are forwarded if changed from the Lua code
 - _ALWAYS_: output values are always forwarded to output links